 E Future Acco ommodation N eeds • E1 ie to E2 ars?
 If so, why?
 If so, why? (please specify) E2 Where would you move to?
 INTER VIEWER: Please cros ss one box only Another site in this area (specify where) council area Bricks and morta in this area (specify where) mortar in another council area Other (e.g. land they own elsewhere) (Please specify) If you want to move public or private sit Private buy If they own lan e pitch or site, or rent a pitch on a blic rent E4 Can you afford to buy a private pito L.I ch or site?
 INTER VIFWFR: Please cross one hox only Ye No one you E5 Are you aware of, pitches?
-INTERVIEW • d have potential fo or new pitolics: invexvie Yes ic box only No Please ask for details on where I and/site is located d and who owns the e land/site?
+INTERVIEW • d have potential fo or new pitolics: INVERVIE Yes ic box only No Please ask for details on where I and/site is located d and who owns the e land/site?

 F Travel ling

 F1 How many trips, living in a caravan or trailer, have you or members of your family made away from your permanent base in the last 12 months?
 INTERVIEWER: Please cross one box only

 0 1 2 3 4 5+

 ↓ Go to F6a Continue to F2

 F2 If you or members of your family have travelled in the last 12 months, which family members travelled?
 INTERVIEWER: Please cross one box only

 All the family Adult males Other lf o ther, pleas e specify

 F3 What were the rea sons for trave lling? /N7 ERVIEWER. : Please cro ss all that app oly

 Work Holidays Visitin g family Fairs 5 Other

-Deteile / sees 15 .
-15 15.5-1 :- :- : .
+Deteile / sees 15 - 15 15.5-1 :- :- : .

 Details / spec cify if necessary /.
 IT tairs- -probe for t wnether th IS IS INVOIV es work

 F4 At what time of ye mbers usi ually trave el?
 And for how long?

 All yea r S ummer Wir nter

-A 1 51 L
+A 1 5 1 L

 And for how long?

 F5 Where do you or fa stay wher n they are travelling ?

 vate it sites Roadsi ide · · · · ends/ mily Other If other p lease specify

 Id ii ouici, p icase specify

 INTERVIEWER: Ask F6a - F8 ONLY if F1 = 0.
 O1 therwise, go to F9

 F6a Are there any reas sons why you don't you u travel at the mome ent?

 etails

 F6b Have you or family y members ev er travell ed?
 INTER VIEWER: Ple ease cross or ne box only

 Yes \Box - ontinue to F7

 No → Go to F9

 F7a When did you or t family member RVIEWER: P Please write ii 7

 etails

 F7b What were the rea

 Work Holidays VISIUII g family Fairs , Other

 Details / spec eify if necessary /.
 If fairs- -probe for whether th is is involv es work

 © Opin ion Re sear ch S ervi ces 2 019

 1 Why do you u not travel anymore?
-INTERVIEWER: Cross all box es that apply & prot e for details Children in school III health Old age Settled now Nowhere to stop No work opportunities Other If other, please specify Details about children in school, types of ill health, or looking after relative with poor health, and specific problems/issues relating to old age - ther family I olan to travel i in the futur e?
-11 Yes Continue to F10 No Go to G1 Dor n't know \longrightarrow Go to G1 0 V When, and f for what pu rpose do y ou/they plan 1 to travel?
-Details 11 Is there anything else you would like to tell us about your travelling patterns?
+INTERVIEWER: Cross all box es that apply & prot e for details Children in school III health Old age Settled now Nowhere to stop No work opportunities Other lf other, please s specify Details al types of ill hea ic problems/iss ng after relative I to old age with poor - ther family i olan to travel i in the futur e?
+III Yes Continue to F10 No Go to G1 Dor n't know Go to G1 O V Vhen, and t or what pu rpose do y ou/they plan t to travel?
+Details 11 s there any thing else y you would like to tell us about your travelling patt erns?
 Details